Cincinnati Bell Connector (formerly Cincinnati Streetcar) is a new electric streetcar rail transit system introduced in Cincinnati, Ohio, US.

-Cincinnati Streetcar project development
+Cincinnati Bell Connector project development

-Cincinnati Streetcar route details
+Cincinnati Bell Connector route details

 The route includes 18 stops, connecting popular destinations such as Government Square, Fountain Square, Contemporary Arts Center, Public Library, Aronoff Center, Horseshoe Casino, Gateway Quarter, School for the Creative and Performing Arts, Music Hall and Washington Park.

 Details of the streetcar stations

-The streetcar system employs a two-block spacing layout for stations, based on downtown street grid spacing of 475ft.
+The streetcar system employs a two-block spacing layout for stations, based on a downtown street grid spacing of 475ft.
 Each station shelter incorporates a clean, simple and modular design.

 Bump-outs provide a way for riders to board and alight without requiring the streetcar to change lanes.
-The curb heights at bump-outs will be raised to 10in in front of each station.
+The curb heights at bump-outs are raised to 10in in front of each station.

-The articulated streetcar vehicles will attain a maximum speed of 70km/h.
+The articulated streetcar vehicles attain a maximum speed of 70km/h.
 Each unit is equipped with HVAC systems, an audio-visual passenger information system, an event recorder, a control and monitoring system, video surveillance and a hydraulic levelling system.
 The vehicles receive power from pantograph connected to a single overhead wire (catenary), causing low visual impact.

 Construcciones y Auxiliar de Ferrocarriles (CAF) subsidiary CAF USA, was preferred by City of Cincinnati for supplying five modern streetcar vehicles, in 2012.
-The vehicles comply with the Federal Buy America provisions, and are assembled at CAF USA’s facility in Elmira, New York.
+The vehicles comply with the Federal Buy America provisions and are assembled at CAF USA’s facility in Elmira, New York.
 The first streetcar was delivered in October 2015.